 She also once paid for the life saving surgery of a man in St Lucia named Jean De Baptiste.
 He said “It cost a fortune and Amy paid for the whole thing.
 Her generosity gave me my life back”.

 Her father was later inspired by his her genorisity to set up the Amy Winehouse Foundation after her passing.

 Amy Winehouse set up her own record label in 2009 and helped to launch the careers of many young artists.
 Most notably her god daughter Dionne Bromfield who to date has produced two albums with a third one planned.
 She also supported her backing singer Zalon as well as other singers such as Liam Bailey and Neon Hitch.
 Though Neon Hitch is not signed to her label, she has nevertheless credited Amy with helping her in the early years of her career.

 4/ She broke America

 When Amy Winehouse first conquered the American charts, there were actually very few British artists around who were popular on an international level.
 In fact just a few years earlier there had been the fewest amount of British artists on the Billboard charts since before the Beatles emerged!
 That’s not to say there where none when Amy Winehouse first conquered America.
-Obviously there was Coldplay, James Blunt, Dido and Joss Stone, but none of these artists really lead to a movement.
-They were one offs and thus it was still a very, very difficult time for a British artist to make it stateside.
+There was Coldplay, James Blunt, Dido and Joss Stone, but none of these artists really lead to a movement.
+They were one offs and it was still overall a very difficult time for a British artist to make it stateside.